-In this XSS tutorial I will explain the basics of cross site scripting and the damage that can done from an XSS attack.
+In this Cross-site scripting (XSS) tutorial, the basics of cross site scripting and the damage that can done from an XSS attack are explained.

-Many people treat an XSS vulnerability as a low to medium risk vulnerability, when in reality it is a damaging attack that can lead to your users being compromised.
-SQL Injection is a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.
+Many people treat an XSS vulnerability as a low to medium risk vulnerability, when in reality it is a damaging attack that can lead to users being compromised.
+XSS continues to be in the OWASP Top 10 Web Application Security Risks.
+Some find SQL Injection a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.

-An XSS attack involves compromising the users browser rather than the actual web application; keep in mind that the web application is still involved as it is where the attack will originate.
-So in a typical attack; the bad guy will leverage the web application to effectively launch a browser based attack back at an end user.
+An XSS attack involves compromising the user's browser rather than the actual web application.
+Keep in mind that the web application is still involved as it is where the attack will originate.
+In a typical attack the bad actor will leverage the web application to effectively launch a browser based attack back at an end user.

-Attacker -> exploits web application -> web application delivers a malicious script to a normal users browser -> attacker now has the ability to control the users browser.
-This is bad for the user and bad for you if you manage the web application.
+The diagram below shows the flow of an XSS attack.
+Attacker --> exploits web application --> web application delivers a malicious script to a normal users browser --> attacker now can control the user's browser.
+This is bad for the user and bad for the person who manages the web application.

-- Redirect page to phishing sites, or fake login pages
+- Phishing : Redirect page to phishing sites, or fake login pages

-- Steal the users cookies, allowing them access to other web applications with authenticated sessions
+- Cookies : Steal the users cookies, allowing them access to other web applications with authenticated sessions

 - Insert links to remotely hosted client side exploits within a html body; with the goal of installing malware on the system (key loggers, remote access tools)